uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Reports situations when the index is out of range.
 Higher priority than ``oneapi::dal::invalid_argument``.
      - No
-   * - ``oneapi::dal::unimplemented_error``
+   * - ``oneapi::dal::unimplemented``
      - Reports errors that arise because an algorithm or a method is not implemented.
      - No
-   * - ``oneapi::dal::unavailable_error``
+   * - ``oneapi::dal::unsupported_device``
-     - Reports situations when a device or data is not available.
+     - Reports situations when a device is not supported.
      - No

-If an error occurs during function execution after preconditions and invariants were checked, it is reported via ``ondeal::runtime_error`` inheritors. oneDAL distinguishes errors happened during interaction with OS facilities and errors of destination type's range in internal computations, while other errors are reported via ``oneapi::dal::internal_error``.
+Errors that occur during the execution of oneDAL functionality are represented with ``oneapi::dal::runtime_error``.
+Two main groups of errors shall be
+distinguished:

+- errors in the destination type range
+- errors in the OS facilities interaction

+All other errors are reported via ``oneapi::dal::internal_error``.

 ::